totallyhuman/doc-writer/README.md

 A docstring writer for Python files written in Python.

 ## What?
-It automatically generates docstrings for functions in Python scripts.
+It automatically generates docstrings for functions and classes in Python scripts.

 ## How?
-Using the AST, it finds the arguments, returned/yielded variables and raised exceptions and formats them, mostly following the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
+Using the AST, it finds the arguments, attributes, returned/yielded variables and raised exceptions and formats them, mostly following the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).

 ## Can it replace me as the human?